Rparmar01/WatchguardRecommendationModel/README.md

 Add a pretrained LLAMA2 or Lavila for AI models for test if data scraping doesn't work

 Highlights Tool
+We want to make starting a YouTube career easier.
+We also want to make growing a YouTube channel easier for all YouTube channels.

+In order to do this, let’s take the most successful YT videos and find what common elements they share.
+Once we do, find a way to detect those elements in YT recordings.
+One option is to train a YT model on videos containing this/these element(s) of successful videos, so the model will predict the presence of these elements in recorded footage.
+Recorded footage refers to unedited video content a YTber is planning to edit and upload to YouTube.

 Potential user interaction formula: